LautaroParada/cryptoquant/README.md

 #### ETH Entity Status [:arrow_up:](#cryptoquant-sdk)

-- **Entities**: Returns the list of Bitcoin-related entities, such as exchanges, banks, and miners.
+- **Entities**: Returns the list of Ethereum-related entities, such as exchanges, banks, etc.
     - Parameters:
         - ```type_```(str): Required — Specifies the entity type to query.
           For exchange entities, the `market_type` field indicates whether the exchange operates in the **spot** or **derivatives** market.